CtrlK

 Progressive Disclosure

-This is a monolithic wall of content (~300+ lines) with no references to external files.
-The tools reference table, GraphQL-specific testing, and endpoint bypass techniques could each be separate files.
-Everything is inlined, making it a large single document that would consume significant context window.
+This is a monolithic wall of text with no bundle files to offload content into.
+The tools reference table, GraphQL-specific testing, endpoint bypass techniques, and output exploitation sections could all be separate files.
+Everything is crammed into one massive document with no references to supporting files.

 1 / 3